-The word for 'olive' is a problematic case, since olives were known and used in the Maghreb well before the Phoenician period (Breton et al. 2009).
+The word for 'olive' is a problematic case, since olives were known and used in the Maghreb well before the Phoenician period (Lipschitz et al. 1991; Breton et al. 2009).
 Some Berber attestations of 'olive' are clearly secondary borrowings from Arabic.
 In other languages the root is a general term for 'oil' and it may be the Phoenicians introduced the process of pressing oil from olives as opposed to simply adopting them into cooking.
 The semantic fields of these loans are very indicative of the nature of Phoenician society compared with the Berber hinterland.
 Given the dates for neo-Punic, it is only possibly to assume these words were borrowed into Berber after 140 BC, when Punic culture was re-established.
+Kossmann (2013:59) notes the absence of Punic loans in Zenaga, which may reflect the nomadic lifestyle of the desert nomads (most Punic loans are nouns associated with settled life) but possibly showing the migration of the Zenaga prior to the period of significant interaction.

-On a larger scale are the Latin loans into Berber (Dallet 1982; Brugnatelli 1999; Adams 2003).
+On a larger scale are the Latin loans into Berber (Schuchardt 1918; Dallet 1982, 1985; Brugnatelli 1999; Adams 2003).
 Table 2 gives a sample of borrowings in general vocabulary, which include names of the months and miscellaneous birds.
 Table 3 and Table 4 in §7. illustrate the impact of Roman agricultural practice on Berber vocabulary.

 Table 2.
-Latin loans into Berber, Kabyl examples
+Latin loans into Berber, Kabyle examples

-Kabyle Gloss Source fuṛaṛ février [February] Latin februaris yebrir avril [April] Latin aprilis maggu mai [May] Latin maius (mensis) , with $-i->gg$ also attested in Arabic loanwords tubeŗ octobre [October] Latin october buğamber décembre, période de grand froid Latin december , although Kabyle has b - instead of [December, period of cold] dafalku faucon [hawk] Latin falco tagerfa corbeau [crow] Latin corvus.
-Dallet (1982: 272) assumes it is from Latin but possibly also be Arabic ġurba Ghadames 1 2.1. ( ugerf, tugerft errigla règle (pour tracer) [(drawing) rule], also tarigla, montant vertical [vertical beam of weaving loom] Latin regula tberna taverne, cabaret [inn, pub] Latin taberna
+Kabyle Other Gloss Source afalku faucon [hawk] Latin falco ləktu Iznasen elevated part of the bedroom Latin lectus bed tagerfa corbeau [crow] Latin corvus .
+Dallet (1982: 272) assumes a Latin loan but cf. possibly also Arabic gurba (Ghadames ugerf , tugerft) errigla règle (pour tracer) [(drawing) rule], also tarigla, montant vertical [vertical beam of weaving loom] Latin regula tberna taverne, cabaret [inn, pub] Latin taberna tkirḍa (Oaurgla) paper Latin carta paper